 If we do visually review any check or other item, we may disregard any restrictive instructions or notations, such as an instruction to permit withdrawals only upon more than one signature.
 We may return the item unpaid if, in our opinion, it does not bear a signature matching any specimen signature we have on file for your account.
-You agree, however, that we will not be liable to you for honoring any check or other item bearing a signature that, in our sole opinion, resembles the specimen signature on file with us.
+We may honor any check or other item bearing a signature that, in our sole opinion, resembles the specimen signature on file with us.